 Courses applied to graduate degrees must not be taken as pass/fail with the exception of clinical practicum and internship coursework.

 Section C: Leave of Absence

-If a student needs to take a leave of absence for longer than one semester, the student will need to request a leave of absence from the program.
+If a student needs to take a leave of absence (LOA) from a program for longer than one semester, the student will need to request a formal leave of absence from the program.
 A leave of absence may occur for one year (3 continuous semesters including summer).
 Programs may have shorter stop out periods.
 Students may request consecutive leaves but if the student has not contacted the program to return from their LOA at the end of the end of the designated timeframe and later request to return, the student may need to reapply to the program to determine if they are still eligible to return to the program.